CriticalFlaw/FlawBOT/docs/modules/youtube.md

-Commands for calling the YouTube API for videos and playlists.
-The prefix is `.youtube`
+Commands for interacting with the YouTube API.
+The prefix is `/youtube`.

 ### channel
-Returns a list of YouTube channels.
-Other aliases: `channels`, `chn`
+Returns a list of queried YouTube channels.
 ```
-.youtube channel pewdiepie
+/youtube channel Jerma2nd
 ```

 ### playlist
-Returns a list of YouTube playlists.
-Other aliases: `playlists`, `list`
+Returns a list of queried YouTube playlists.
 ```
-.youtube playlist Let's Drown Out
+/youtube playlist gmod
 ```

 ### search
 Returns the first YouTube search result.
-Other aliases: `find`, `watch`
 ```
-.youtube search Accursed Farms
+/youtube search tf2
 ```

 ### video
-Returns a list of YouTube videos.
-Other aliases: `videos`, `vid`
+Returns a list of queried YouTube videos.
 ```
-.youtube video Zero Punctuation
+/youtube video tf2
 ```